-PRACTICALS

-Regular Experiments: Group B Credit 1

-1. LR Circuit

-2. CR Circuit

-3. Thevenin's Theorem

-4. Norton's Theorem

-5. Bridge Rectifier - Load Regulation

-1. sa Pr 2. mi Mi fro se 6 i in Ce eli Int Ev ex Fo ex iments from Group A and/or Group B Student should carry out mini-project up to the tisfaction of the Professor or In-Charge of the actical Study Tour: Students participated in study tour ust submit a study tour report nimum 10 experiments (5 from each group) of the list should be completed in the first mester minimum demo-experiments are to be reported the Journal ertified Journal is a MUST for a candidate to be gible in the end semester practical examination.
-The reference of the professor of the gible in the end semester practical examination aluation is based on regular experiments and skill periments, Journal work or External practical examination, student will be amined in 2 regular experiments (one from each pup).
+- > Any one out of the following is equivalent to two experiments from Group A and/or Group B - 1.
+Student doing mini-project up to the satisfaction of the Professor or In-Charge of the Practical. - 2.
+Study Tour: Students participated in study tour must submit a study tour report - Minimum 10 experiments (5 from each group) from the list should be completed in the first semester and 6 minimum demo-experiments are to be reported in the Journal - > Certified Journal is a MUST for a candidate to be eligible in the end semester practical examination. - ➤ Internal component of Practical examination Evaluation is based on regular experiments and skill experiments, Journal work

+For External practical examination, student will be examined in 2 regular experiments (one from each group).